Top 10 Best Biology tutor near you in Toronto, ON

 Buffer Solutions

-Simran taught 17 days ago
+Simran taught about 2 months ago

 The Student and Tutor reviewed concepts related to acid-base chemistry, including significant figures, percent ionization, and the conditions for using calculation shortcuts for weak acids and bases.
 They practiced working backward from pH to concentration and solving for the pH of weak bases and their conjugate bases, with plans to cover amphiprotic species and common ions next.